Task dependencies

 Passing parameters to dependencies

-As dependencies are normal nur task calls you can pass any parameter to them, like you normally would.
+As dependencies are normal nur task calls, you can pass any parameter to them, like you normally would.

 def "nur publish" [